 For app purchases on Google Play, contact the app's developer to request a tax refund.
 Learn more about how to find developer contact information.

-To request a tax refund, contact us with the following information:
+To request a tax refund, submit this form with the following information:

 - State tax exemption form and/or letter